 Short car rides — even just sitting in a stationary car with the engine running — prepare puppies for the journey to their new home.
 Build up gradually to short drives around the block.

-This is also an ideal time to conduct temperament assessments.
-Formal tests like the Volhard method can help match puppies to appropriate homes.
+This is an ideal time to conduct temperament assessments.
+Formal tests like the Volhard temperament testing method can help match puppies to appropriate homes.
 Even informal observation provides valuable information for buyer conversations.

 Use the Weight Tracker alongside your socialization log to build a complete picture of each puppy's development — physical and behavioral — leading up to placement.